 QRA Certification proceeds with Initial Certification Audit (Stage-1) audit activity on completion of contract review and acceptance for QRA Certification Agreements.
 Stage 1 audit which is conducted before the Certification audit at client’s option to provide a macro-level assessment of the status of implementation and identification of any major deficiencies in the compliance of the documented quality system with the requirements of the certification standards, for corrective actions to be taken in advance of the certification audit.
 It provides valuable inputs to give confidence to the clients and saves time for taking necessary corrective action, later.
 Stage 1 audit is done in all cases and it is also ensured that the auditor signs the conflict of interest before every visit.

 a) Ensure that the clients management system documentation meets the requirements of the applicable standard/specification.

-b) To collect information for planning of stage II audit and determine the client’s readiness for stage II audit including interval between stage I and Stage II audits.
+b) To collect information for the planning of the stage 2 audit and determine the client’s readiness for stage 2 audit including the interval between stage 1 and Stage 2 audits.

-Stage I audit shall have an audit plan as per format QRA.
-Normally the Stage I audit shall be performed at client’s site.
-In exceptional cases stage I could be carried out without a visit (off site).
-Such decision shall be justified in audit report, which may be based on the client’s size, location, risk consideration, previous knowledge, etc. In such situation the client’s management shall be informed that the planning of stage II audit might not be accurate.
+Stage 1 audit shall have an audit plan as per format QRA Certification.
+Normally the Stage 1 audit shall be performed at the client’s site.
+In exceptional cases stage 1 could be carried out without a visit (off-site).
+Such a decision shall be justified in the audit report, which may be based on the client’s size, location, risk consideration, previous knowledge, etc. In such a situation the client’s management shall be informed that the planning of stage 2 audit might not be accurate.

-4.2 The stage 1 audit shall be conducted on site as per the man-days defined in the Contract Review.
-Audit shall start with opening meeting and shall be concluded with closing meeting in which client shall be informed about the readiness for Stage 2 audit.
+4.2 ISO Certification Process The stage 1 audit shall be conducted on-site as per the man-days defined in the Contract Review.
+The audit shall start with opening meetings and shall be concluded with a closing meeting in which the client shall be informed about the readiness for Stage 2 audit.

 The audit shall be performed: